Duke Ai of Lu

-Duke Ai of Lu (Chinese: 魯哀公; pinyin: Lǔ Āi Gōng, died 468 BC) was a ruler of the State of Lu during the Spring and Autumn period of ancient China.
+Duke Ai of Lu (魯哀公, died 468 BC) was a ruler of the State of Lu during the Spring and Autumn period of ancient China.
 His ancestral name was Ji (姬), given name Jiang (將), and Duke Ai was his posthumous title.

 Accession and early reign

 Prince Jiang (將), a son of Duke Ding of Lu, succeeded him upon his death in 495 BC.
 Political power of Lu had long being in the hands of three cadet houses of the ducal family collectively named the Three Huan, despite multiple dukes' attempts to retake power.
 Out of the Three Huan, the Jisun (季孫) clan was the most powerful.

 Warfare against Zhu

 Zhu was a minor state next to Lu, which had fought it for many generations.
 A Lu expedition against it in 494 BC ended with Zhu ceding the lands between Guo (漷) and Yi (沂) Rivers in the following year.
 This did not stop Lu from attacking Zhu again in 492 BC and 488 BC.
 In the latter attack, led by Duke Ai himself, the Lu army sacked the capital of Zhu and captured its ruler Duke Yin of Zhu.
 Diplomatic pressure from Wu caused Lu to release the Zhu ruler in 487 BC, but he was deposed in the same year by Wu, which installed his son Duke Huan of Zhu and forced him into exile in Qi.
 However, Duke Yin of Zhu would be restored to his throne by Yue in summer 473 BC.